 By default, Smartling's AI features are LLM-agnostic.
 Smartling automatically selects the best-performing LLM provider for each AI feature, continuously evaluating and updating models and prompts to ensure the optimal provider is always used.

-If your organization has specific privacy and security policies, you can choose your preferred LLM providers to use with the AI Toolkit, with AI-powered workflows and with Smartling's LLM integrations.
+If your organization has specific privacy and security policies, you can choose your preferred LLM providers from the LLM Providers page.
+The choices you make there are respected everywhere Smartling uses LLMs.

 Account Owners and Project Managers can view LLM Providers settings.
 However, only Account Owners can modify these account-level settings.
 Project Managers have read-only access.